mathworks-ref-arch/matlab-dockerfile/MPM.md

     chmod +x mpm

 ### Windows
-From a Windows PowerShell command prompt, use `wget` to download the latest version of `mpm`.
+From a Windows PowerShell prompt, use `Invoke-WebRequest` to download the latest version of `mpm`.

-    wget https://www.mathworks.com/mpm/win64/mpm -outfile mpm.exe
+    Invoke-WebRequest -Uri https://www.mathworks.com/mpm/win64/mpm -OutFile mpm.exe

-> **Note**: You must run `mpm` from the Windows command prompt as an administrator or you get an error during installation.
+> **Note**: You must run `mpm` from the Windows PowerShell prompt as an administrator or you get an error during installation.

 ### macOS
 From a macOS terminal, use `curl` to download the latest version of `mpm` for your macOS architecture.